jax-ml/jax/docs/jax-101/08-pjit.md

 +++ {"id": "PNP-0AH-Bz48"}

 ## How it works:
 The partitioning over devices happens automatically based on the propagation of the input partitioning specified in `in_axis_resources` and the output partitioning specified in `out_axis_resources`.
-The resources specified in those two arguments must refer to `mesh axes`, as defined by the `jax.experimental.maps.mesh()` context manager.
-Note that the `mesh` definition at `pjit` application time is ignored, and the returned function will use the `mesh` definition available at each call site.
+The resources specified in those two arguments must refer to `mesh axes`, as defined by the `jax.experimental.maps.Mesh()` context manager.
+Note that the `Mesh` definition at `pjit` application time is ignored, and the returned function will use the `Mesh` definition available at each call site.

 Inputs to a pjit’d function will be automatically partitioned across devices if they’re not already correctly partitioned based on `in_axis_resources`.
 In some scenarios, ensuring that the inputs are already correctly pre-partitioned can increase performance.
 For example, if passing the output of one pjit’d function to another pjit’d function (or the same pjit’d function in a loop), make sure the relevant `out_axis_resources` match the corresponding `in_axis_resources`.